Genki Bakuhatsu Ganbaruger: Friends and Allies

 Kotaro's father.
-Toubei is a great ninja who is ninja dojo's master but no pupils, However, early on Yaminorius turns him into a dog when he attempts to battle him, a form he stays in for most of the rest of the series, called Gonzales (ゴンザレス, Gonzaresu), or Gon for short.
+Toubei is a great ninja who is ninja dojo's master but has no pupils, However, early on Yaminorius turns him into a dog when he attempts to battle him, a form he stays in for most of the rest of the series, called Gonzales (ゴンザレス, Gonzaresu), or Gon for short.
 Under his doghouse is a secret ninja training chamber.
-Eventually he is returned to human form in time for the final battle.
+Eventually, he is returned to human form in time for the final battle.
 He had disguised as "Shinobi Ganbar" once, and destroyed Devil Beast as a main pilot of Ganbaruger, Great Ganbaruger instead of Kotaro.

 Kotaro's older sister.
-Kasumi is a strong willed, sense of justice, unyielding 2nd year student in Aozora Junior High who is ace player of badminton club, whom she often fights and argues with the juvenile Kotaro.
-In episode 33, Kasumi was (accidentally) turned into evil wizard, Kasumirius by the Yaminorius's evil magic once and defeat Yaminorius and fight with Ganbaruger in which she was defeated by the latter and return to normal.
+Kasumi is a strong-willed, sense of justice, unyielding 2nd year student in Aozora Junior High who is an ace player of badminton club, whom she often fights and argues with the juvenile Kotaro.
+In episode 33, Kasumi was (accidentally) turned into an evil wizard, Kasumirius by the Yaminorius's evil magic once and defeated Yaminorius and fights with Ganbaruger in which she was defeated by the latter and returns to normal.

 Kotaro and Kasumi's mother.
-Yayoi is a laid back, gentle principal in Aozora Kindergarten that has been managed, Yayoi and Kasumi believe Toubei went to the training of ninja.
+Yayoi is a laid-back, gentle principal in Aozora Kindergarten that has been managed, Yayoi and Kasumi believe Toubei went to the training of ninja.

 The homeroom teacher of the 4–1 class in Aozora Elementary.
 Ms. Aiko is a strict teacher but is gentle and loves students, and is a judo master, can fling even a thugs and Makai Beast.
 On the later, Ms. Aiko fell in love with Mr. Yamino, Yaminorius's human form when he lost memories, she was deeply shocked when his true identity was revealed.
 However, she decided to make Yaminorius good, to begin persuade Yaminorius with a megaphone to make good him when Yaminorius and Demon Beasts appears.

-School newspaper's photographer, Chinatsu wants to be a journalist, is always raving about finding the next "Great Scoop" even though she is only a 4th year elementary student like the Ganbar guys.
+Kotaro's counterpart and the school newspaper's photographer, Chinatsu wants to be a journalist, is always raving about finding the next "Great Scoop" even though she is only a 4th year elementary student like the Ganbar guys.
 Chinatsu is a childhood friend of Kotaro and always quarrels with him, but she's Yellow Ganbar's fan since being saved by him.

-Yousuke's beloved girl.
+Yousuke's counterpart.
 Yurika is a quiet, serious and ladylike, her home is a hospital, and also has violin lessons with him despite Yousuke's failed attempts at violin.
 Yurika has romantic feelings to Blue Ganbar since being saved by him.